 - 1. Warning: An official written statement expressing disapproval of the behavior and notifying the student it must not occur again. - 2.
 Probation: An official written statement establishing a period of time for observing and evaluating a student's conduct and indicating that any additional violations may result in more severe disciplinary action.
-This period may be accompanied by stipulations, including but not
+This period may be accompanied by stipulations, including but not limited to restitution, participation in an educational program, or loss of specified University privileges.

-The chair shall normally grant permission for a student representative from the undergraduate student defender program to have voice in the hearing.
-21 A preponderance of the evidence is defined as that which is more convincing more credible, and of a greater weight.
+A preponderance of the evidence is defined as that which is more convincing more credible, and of a greater weight.